Class of 2025 Commencement Livestream - article thumnail image

 • GRIP is a mentor program used to assist students and families with motivation and resources.

-Here at Alamitos, we pride ourselves on the recognition the district has given us for the hard work we have put in as a community.
-We have been awarded 3 years in a row for AVID School-wide Site of Distinction (2016, 2017, 2018).
-We received the California Honor Roll for High Achievement in 2016.
-Just one year later, we were named a Title I Academic Achieving School as well as a Gold Ribbon School.
-Alamtios earned the title of District Spelling Bee winner, Superior Ratings for Orchestra, Choir, and Band at the District Festival.
-Alamitos was also recognized as an AVID 8th grade Stand-out Scholarship Winner!
-Throughout May 2018, we will be pending for a 4th year with this award.
+Here at Alamitos, we pride ourselves as National AVID Demonstration School.
+We have received the AVID School-wide Site of Distinction for multiple year, as well as the California Honor Roll for High Achievement.
+We also earned Gold Ribbon Distinction and made US News Best School for several years.
+We consistently earn Superior Ratings for Orchestra, Choir, and Band at the District Festival.
+Alamitos has also several recipients for the 8th grade Stand-out Scholarship recognition!
 Teachers, administrative staff, and students will continue to work hard and exceed GGUSD's expectations by learning important skills and thriving in a diverse climate.

 HIGHLIGHTS!